 Does Catholic Teaching on Human Sexuality Need to be Updated?

-romance, Valentine, sexuality, love
+romance, Valentine, sexuality, love, large families

 Catholic teaching on human sexuality is clear as crystal.
 God created two sexes – male and female.
 To enable the human race to flourish, God gave man (males) half of the equipment needed for reproduction and He gave woman (females) the other half.